SoftwareAG/c8y-docs/content/release-notes/10-7-0-bundle/10-7-0-migration.md

 #### Deprecation of breadcrumbs

-As announced in the [Migration notes for release 10.5.7](/release-notes/10-5-7/#10-5-7-migration), the breadcrumb functionality for groups and devices is now configurable and breadcrumbs on devices and groups are turned off by default.
+As announced in the [Migration notes for release 10.5.7](/release-notes/10-5-7/#10-5-7-migration), the breadcrumb functionality for groups and devices has been changed to improve performance.
+Breadcrumbs on devices and groups have been made configurable and are turned off by default.